About the course

 Why choose Brackenhurst

-At Brackenhurst, you’ll have access to incredible facilities.
+At Brackenhurst we have a mixed farm with beef, sheep and arable enterprises on our 200-hectare estate.
+You’ll also have access to incredible facilities.
 These include an animal unit, farm facilities, equestrian centre, laboratories, library and gardens and fields that are overflowing with plants and wildlife.
 Studying with us means that you’ll be a part of an amazing learning environment.
 You get all the perks of being part of a big university, but you will still enjoy the comforts of a friendly college.

 We have limited on-site accommodation available for students studying on this course.
 Please contact us for more details.